 If you cannot settle with the insurance company, you case may proceed to litigation.
 Let’s begin with the basics.
 To recover for an auto accident, you as the victim must prove negligence, proximate cause, and damages.
 Negligence is carelessness, and can be shown when the at-fault driver violates the law, which may be shown by direct or circumstantial evidence.
 Generally, the at-fault driver must pay for injuries and damages caused by the accident, including but not limited to, medical bills, wage loss, and pain and suffering.
 An experienced personal injury attorney knows how to prove these elements with witness and expert testimony, medical records, and more.

-Studies have shown that accident victims who hire lawyers typically recover over three times the amount that self-represented parties obtain from insurance companies.
+Studies have shown that accident victims who hire car accident lawyers typically recover over three times the amount that self-represented parties obtain from insurance companies.
 Whichever route you chose, knowing your rights is essential.